Skip to content

 • Diagnose cross-region and cross-account routing failures in transit hub architectures using flow logs and route analysis

-The lesson is not “use Transit Gateway from the start” (though you probably should).
-The lesson is that network topology decisions made at the beginning of a cloud journey become load-bearing walls that are extraordinarily expensive to change later.
-This module teaches you how to choose the right network topology from day one, how the three major clouds implement transit networking, and how to handle the gnarly problems that show up only at scale: overlapping CIDRs, transitive routing, and egress cost optimization.
+The primary lesson is not merely to use a Transit Gateway from the start.
+The critical lesson is that network topology decisions made at the beginning of a cloud journey become load-bearing walls that are extraordinarily expensive to dismantle later.
+This module teaches you how to choose the correct network topology from day one, how the three major cloud providers implement transit networking, and how to handle the complex problems that manifest only at scale: overlapping CIDR blocks, transitive routing blackholes, and exorbitant egress costs.

-Every multi-account cloud architecture needs a network topology — a plan for how VPCs (or VNets, in Azure terms) connect to each other, to the internet, and to on-premises networks.
-There are three fundamental patterns, each with sharp trade-offs.
+Every multi-account cloud architecture requires a definitive network topology.
+A network topology is your blueprint for how Virtual Private Clouds (VPCs) or Virtual Networks (VNets) connect to each other, route traffic to the public internet, and interface with legacy on-premises data centers.
+There are three fundamental design patterns, each presenting sharp trade-offs between simplicity, cost, and operational overhead.

 Connections needed: N * (N-1) / 2

-Pros: Lowest latency (direct path), no single point of failure, no bandwidth bottleneck, no data processing charges (in AWS, VPC peering is free for same-region).
+Pros: This pattern offers the lowest possible latency because traffic takes a direct path without intermediate hops.
+There is no central router to become a single point of failure, no bandwidth bottleneck, and crucially, no per-gigabyte data processing charges for the transit hop itself (in AWS, intra-region VPC peering is free for the connection).

-Cons: Scales quadratically.
-Route tables grow linearly per VPC.
-No transitive routing (A peers with B, B peers with C, but A cannot reach C through B).
-No centralized inspection point.
+Cons: The architecture scales quadratically.
+Route tables grow linearly per VPC, creating immense administrative burden.
+VPC Peering explicitly denies transitive routing (if VPC A peers with B, and B peers with C, VPC A cannot reach C through B).
+Furthermore, there is no centralized inspection point to enforce universal firewall policies.

 Pattern 2: Hub-and-Spoke (Transit Gateway / NCC / Virtual WAN)